Hooks

 Store or retrieve a dict

-containing user data specific to the connection's User
+containing arbitrary data specific to the connection's User

 .

-This hook is useful for storing user-specific data, such as preferences, settings, or any generic key-value pairs.
+This hook is useful for storing user-specific data, such as preferences or settings.

 User data saved with this hook is stored within the REACTPY_DATABASE